delapuente/gitincouples/alice.md

 $ git status
 ```

-Pay attention to the current branc: it's `master`!!
+Pay attention to the current branch: it's `master`!!
 You should never modify master directly!

-Instead, use a branch, ask for review and merge if all looks well.
+Instead, use a branch, ask for review and merge if everything looks well.

-But worry not, your `master` branch is tracked by git so it is very hard to loose something.
+But worry not, your `master` branch is tracked by Git so it is very hard to lose something.
 Just pay
 attention to the git status messages and you'll realize you can undo all your changes.

-Moreover, you can simply pick and move your changes to a new branch by typing:
+Don't do it though.
+Usually, you can simply pick and move your changes to a new branch by typing:

 ```bash
 $ git checkout -b moving-sources